mikehulluk/morphforge/doc/srcs/installation.rst

 -------------------------

 morphforge needs to know the locations of various directories and tools for interacting with simulators.
-This is controlled through a config file in the home directory, :file:`~/.morphforgerc` , which is in the python `ConfigParser <http://docs.python.org/library/configparser.html>`_ syntax.
+This is controlled through a configuration file in the home directory, :file:`~/.morphforgerc` , which is in the python `ConfigParser <http://docs.python.org/library/configparser.html>`_ syntax.